Nonlinear entanglement witnesses for four qubits in mutually unbiased bases: Thermal entanglement and its detection

-Here we consider a canonical ensemble of four qubits identical systems in thermal equilibrium and we find the entanglement detection condition at temperature, $ T $.
-We will show while the fidelity criterion fails to detect the entanglement, our nonlinear witnesses can detect the entanglement.

-From (\ref{NonLinearEWsPis}) one can find the entanglement dependence on the temperature.
-Rewriting this condition in terms of the temperature (here we set $ k_{B} =1 $),
+Let us consider a canonical ensemble of four qubits identical systems in thermal equilibrium.
+We would like to find the entanglement detection condition at temperature, $ T $.
+From equ.~(\ref{NonLinearEWsPis}), one can find the entanglement dependence on the temperature.
+Rewriting this condition and using equ.~(\ref{pis}) we have (we set $ k_{B} =1 $),

 in this expression

 is the partition function of the system.
 For a given $ E_{j} $s, the negativity of (\ref{NonLinearEWsPisTemp}) for a temperature interval, is the sufficient entanglement condition.